An unexpected stochastic dominance: Pareto distributions, dependence, and diversification: Introduction

-and the inequality \eqref{eq:*} is strict in a natural sense.
-As far as we are aware, the inequality \eqref{eq:*} is not known in the literature, even in the case that $\theta_1,\dots,\theta_n$ are equal (i.e., they are $1/n$).
-It is somewhat surprising that, for infinite mean losses, the inequality \eqref{eq:*} holds for the strongest form of risk comparison: for every monotone decision maker (with precise definition in Section \ref{sec:4}), a diversified portfolio of such iid Pareto losses is less preferred to a non-diversified one.
+and \eqref{eq:*} is not an equality except for the trivial case that only one of $\theta_1,\dots,\theta_n$ is non-zero.
+As far as we are aware, \eqref{eq:*} is not known in the literature, even in the case that $\theta_1,\dots,\theta_n$ are equal (i.e., they are $1/n$).

-To appreciate the remarkable nature of \eqref{eq:*}, we first remark that for any identically distributed random variables $X_1,\dots,X_n$ with finite mean, regardless of their distribution or dependence structure, for $\theta_1,\dots,\theta_n>0$ with $\sum_{i=1}^n \theta_n=1$, \eqref{eq:*} can only hold if $X_1=\dots =X_n$ (almost surely), in which case we have the trivial equality $X_1= \theta_{1}X_{1}+\dots+\theta_{n}X_{n} $; see Proposition \ref{prop:equality}.
+To appreciate the nature of \eqref{eq:*}, we first recall that for any identically distributed random variables $X_1,\dots,X_n$ with finite mean, regardless of their distribution or dependence structure, for $\theta_1,\dots,\theta_n>0$ with $\sum_{i=1}^n \theta_n=1$, \eqref{eq:*} can only hold if $X_1=\dots =X_n$ (almost surely), in which case we have the trivial equality $X_1= \theta_{1}X_{1}+\dots+\theta_{n}X_{n} $; see Proposition \ref{prop:equality}.
 Therefore, the assumption of infinite mean is very important for \eqref{eq:*} to hold.

+It is somewhat surprising that, for infinite-mean Pareto losses, inequality \eqref{eq:*} holds for a very strong form of risk comparison: For every decision maker with a risk preference favouring less loss over more loss and \emph{well defined} for losses in \eqref{eq:*}, a diversified portfolio of such iid Pareto losses is less preferred to a non-diversified one.
+Flipping the sign, diversification is preferred if the Pareto random variables are treated as profits or gains from, for instance, research and development.
+We call such a stochastic dominance ``unexpected" for both its surprising nature and the infinite expectations involved.

+The infinite mean assumption comes with a caveat: for a risk-averse expected utility decision maker, due to the concavity of the utility function, \eqref{eq:*} does not imply a preference for non-diversification, because losses in both sides of \eqref{eq:*} have $-\infty$ expected utility.
+It does, however, give \emph{superadditivity} of the regulatory risk measure Value-at-Risk (VaR) in banking and insurance sectors; that is, the weighted average of super-Pareto losses gives a larger VaR than the weighted average of VaRs of individual super-Pareto losses.
+Different from the literature on VaR superadditivity for regularly varying distributions (e.g., \cite{ELW09} and \cite{MFE15}), the superadditivity of VaR implied by \eqref{eq:*} holds for all probability levels, and this is not in an asymptotic sense.